 Common symptoms include a scratchy feeling, redness, tired feeling, foreign body sensation, grittiness, tired eyes, overall discomfort, light sensitivity, contact lens intolerance, and intermittent blurred vision.
 Although it seems counterintuitive, dry eyes often make your eyes water more.
 This is due to the eyes’ attempt to add lubrication to a dry eye but these “reflex tears” often spill out of the eye and do not lubricate effectively.
 Women are affected by dry eyes two to three times more often than men and tear volume decreases with aging.

 Roholt Vision Institute spends a great deal of time and attention to the details of diagnosing and treating dry eyes.
 Special testing with advanced technology can be performed to evaluate the quantity and quality of your tears.
 A measurement of the amount of tear produced and the quality of tears present are analyzed.
 Once these tests are performed, several treatment options can be utilized to improve the comfort and function of your eyes.
-These may include utilization of lubricant drops and ointments, prescription drops such as Restasis and other anti-inflammatories and the use of medical plugs to block where tears drain from the eye (silicone punctal plugs).
+These may include the utilization of lubricant drops and ointments, prescription drops such as Restasis and other anti-inflammatories and the use of medical plugs to block where tears drain from the eye (silicone punctal plugs).

 Meibomian Gland Dysfunction (MGD)